rainerpm/CSAssignmentChecker/README.md

   * **@Tester.java**  [provided by teacher] Code provided by the teacher that tests the program submitted by the student.
 The output is compared to the  **gold.txt** output file provided by the teacher.

 ### Program (and Demo) Setup
-* unzip demo.zip to a folder on your hard drive (i.e. C:/YourPathToDemoDir/demo)
+* unzip demo.zip to a folder on your hard drive (e.g. C:/YourPathToDemoDir/demo)
   * **ASSIGNMENT_GROUPS** folder
     * **first6weeksAssignments, pythonAssignments** (these folders contain a group of related assignments, each of which will have it's own scoreboard file)
       * **GCD, encryption** (these are the assignment folders  - the name of the assignment folder **is** the **assignment name**, assignment names must be unique)